A Minute History of New York City

 The 1920s-1940s saw yet another economic boom within the city, following two World Wars, with capitalism dominating the public’s consumer habits and thriving in a way that continues to exist in New York’s modern times.
 (Yes, we all know how expensive New York is…)

 New York’s been through a lot since colonization, but one thing that remains the same, is that the population continues to grow and grow, though not because of the city’s original status as a trading port.
 Now, NYC acts more like a mecca for everything art, culture, finance, politics, the list goes on.
 The population is now 8 million and counting.

 The effect that the September 11 attacks had on American history and its people, in particular, remains significant because of the way New York City has continued to present itself as a world capital.
 It was like, “how could this have happened to New York?”
-Though the 9/11 terrorist attacks are one of the sadder and heart-wrenching times within New York’s history, the way the city has persevered, continued to thrive, populate, and prove itself as a force to be reckoned with, is why it will continue to be known as one of the world’s greatest cities.
+Though the 9/11 terrorist attacks are one of the sadder and heart-wrenching times within New York’s modern history, the way the city persevered, continued to thrive, populate, and prove itself as a force to be reckoned with, is why it will continue to be known as one of the world’s greatest cities.
 And where I can proudly say that I am from.